syncfusion-content/javascript-docs/js/api/ejDatePicker.md

 ### showDisabledRange `boolean`
-{:members:showdisablerange}
+{:members:showdisabledrange}

-It allow to show/hide the disable date ranges
+It allow to show/hide the disabled date ranges